prakharg24/Data-Mining---Literature-Survey/README.md

 # Data-Mining---Literature-Survey

-Check references for related reading material
+Check references folder for related reading material.
+Check final_version pdf for the pdf of the literature survey.